What is Sobriety? Defining & Navigating Lifelong Commitment

 There are various addiction treatments available to help people achieve and maintain sobriety.

 Rehab is a common addiction recovery treatment for sobriety.
 There are different types of rehab recovery programs available.
 The best treatment depends on the patients’ individual needs.

 Inpatient rehabs provide intensive, structured treatment programs.
 It addresses all areas of a person’s alcohol or drug addiction.
 During inpatient rehab, patients live in substance-free treatment facilities.
 They receive 24-hour medical care and therapeutic support.

 These types of rehab programs are ideal for patients struggling with chronic alcohol and substance use problems.
 Inpatient rehab is also suitable for those experiencing a co-occurring mental illness.

 Outpatient rehab attendees are at greater risk of experiencing triggers that challenge their recovery.
 Because of this, outpatient rehabs are more suitable for people with mild addictions.
 Patients should also have a high level of motivation to become sober.

 Outpatient rehabs are also a great ‘step-down’ option following successful inpatient treatment.

 Partial hospitalization programs are otherwise known as PHPs or day treatment programs.
 PHPs provide a high level of care, but patients can return home each night after treatment.
 Programs are usually around four to six hours a day for at least five days a week.

 In many cases, people may either ‘step-up’ or ‘step-down’ to a partial hospitalization program.
 Many patients transfer to a partial hospitalization program from a less intensive outpatient program.
 Others enroll in a partial hospitalization program as their first entry into sobriety treatment.

 Medical detoxification helps to manage the physical symptoms of alcohol and drug withdrawal safely.
 Withdrawal is one of the most difficult steps in recovery.

 However, medical detox alone usually isn't enough to achieve long-term sobriety.
 Detoxification does little to change long-term drug or alcohol abuse on its own.
 Patients should likely continue addiction treatment following detox.

-Aftercare programs to help patients maintain sobriety following initial addiction treatment.
+Aftercare programs to help patients maintain sobriety following initial addiction treatment include:

 Many rehab treatment facilities provide aftercare programs.
 These types of aftercare programs vary significantly.
 They may offer: